 An institution for Jakartans, Pondok Laguna has been serving up seafood in their busy space for over 20 years.
 It’s a busy spot so be prepared to wait for a table.
-The gurame goreng (fried carp) and deep fried catfish is reportedly worth queuing for.
+The gurame goreng (fried carp) and deep-fried catfish is reportedly worth queuing for.

 Garuda Central Jakarta

 Indonesia’s answer to fast food, when you are seated at these 24-hour restaurants, 15-20 dishes are laid out for you immediately (it’s all pre-cooked).
 You can try the sauce, but once you try the vegetables or meat you must pay for that dish.
-The food is usually eaten with you hands and you will rarely see tourists in a padang restaurant.
+The food is usually eaten with your hands and you will rarely see tourists in a Padang restaurant.
 The dishes can be quite spicy and if you have a sensitive stomach the food may not be quite clean enough for you.
 Garuda is considered the cleaner of the many chains around, with a number of branches around the city.

-You’ll find French style bistro dining with a New York edge at Loewy.
+You’ll find French-style bistro dining with a New York edge at Loewy.
 Think Thonet chairs, subway tiles and stiff cocktails in a casual but cool setting.
 If you need a break from Indonesian fare, feast on your European favourites here.
 From the creators of Loewy, another hipster hit is Union brasserie, bakery and bar in Plaza Senayan.

 Giyanti roasts their own coffee and also makes their own pies on site.
-The cafe is set among the antiques shops in Jalan Surabaya.
+The cafe is set among the antique shops in Jalan Surabaya.
 Pop in for an iced coffee after you visit Istiqlal Mosque around the corner.